paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-035-temporary-appointments-in-officer-grades.md

 <a id="section-603"></a>
 ## § 603.
 Appointments in time of war or national emergency
-**(a)** In time of war, or of national emergency declared by the Congress or the President after November 30, 1980, the President may appoint any qualified person (whether or not already a member of the armed forces) to any officer grade in the Army, Navy, Air Force, or Marine Corps, except that appointments under this section may not be made in grades above major general or rear admiral.
+**(a)** In time of war, or of national emergency declared by the Congress or the President after November 30, 1980, the President may appoint any qualified person (whether or not already a member of the armed forces) to any officer grade in the Army, Navy, Air Force, Marine Corps, or Space Force, except that appointments under this section may not be made in grades above major general or rear admiral.
 Appointments under this section shall be made by the President alone, except that an appointment in the grade warrant officer, W–1, shall be made by warrant by the Secretary concerned.

 **(b)** Any appointment under this section is a temporary appointment and may be vacated by the President at any time.